Two-domain system

 The tree of life.
 Two domains of life are Bacteria (top branches) and Archaea (bottom branches, including eukaryotes).

-The two-domain system is a biological classification of all organisms in the tree of life into two domains: Archaea, which includes eukaryotes in this classification, and Bacteria.
+The two-domain system is a biological classification system that groups all cellular organisms in the tree of life into two domains: Archaea and Bacteria, while eukaryotes are considered a specialized clade under Archaea.
+It emerged from increasingly developed knowledge of archaean diversity and challenges the widely accepted three-domain system, which classifies cellular life into three domains: Bacteria, Archaea and Eukarya.

-It emerged from development of knowledge of archaea diversity and challenges the widely accepted three-domain system that classifies life into Bacteria, Archaea, and Eukarya.
-It was preceded by the eocyte hypothesis of James A. Lake in the 1980s, which was largely superseded by the three-domain system, due to evidence at the time.
-Better understanding of archaea, especially of their roles in the origin of eukaryotes through symbiogenesis with bacteria, led to the revival of the eocyte hypothesis in the 2000s.
-The two-domain system became more widely accepted after the discovery of a large kingdom of archaea called Promethearchaeati in 2017, which evidence suggests to be the evolutionary root of eukaryotes, thereby making eukaryotes members of the domain Archaea.
+The two-domain system was preceded by the eocyte hypothesis proposed by James A. Lake in the 1980s, which was largely superseded by the three-domain system due to inadequate evidence at the time.
+Better understanding of archaean biology, especially of their roles in the origin of eukaryotes through symbiogenesis with endosymbiont α-proteobacteria (which evolved into mitochondria), led to the revival of the eocyte hypothesis in the 2000s.
+The two-domain system became more widely accepted after the discovery of a large kingdom of deep-sea archaea called Promethearchaeati (a.k.a.
+"Asgard archaea") in 2017, which evidence suggests to be the evolutionary root of eukaryotes, thereby making eukaryotes members of the domain Archaea.

 While the features of promethearchaea do not completely rule out the three-domain system, the notion that eukaryotes originated within Archaea has been strengthened by genetic and proteomic studies.
 Under the three-domain system, Eukarya is mainly distinguished by the presence of "eukaryotic signature proteins" that are not found in Archaea and Bacteria.
 However, promethearchaea contain genes that code for multiple such proteins.